arh23/dummy-data-generator/README.md

 - Name of the JSON file being used to load the columns - set to "columns.json" by default.
 If the file does not exist, it will be created with default columns.

 - Name of the folder where the columns are stored - set to "columns" by default.
 If left blank, the script will create and/or use the columns file in the same location as the script.

+- Whether the script will compress the file after generation - set to "n" by default.
+Compressed to *.gz* only at this time.

+- The number of rows to generate - this value is unset by default.
+The script will ask the user to input the desired number of rows before generation per generation, if unset.

 - Index value where the script starts counting from when creating rows - set to 0 by default.
 The value is not inclusive, counts will start at value + 1.